 Hello Insiders!
 Choosing a mouse is often a difficult process.
 There are many mice aimed for certain game genres, hand sizes and grip types.
 It is important to choose a mouse which fits your preferences in those key areas, and which also has features which you may also find useful in everyday life; from gaming to productivity.
 This guide is intended to answer the common question, “Which mouse is best for me?”.
 To start, I recommend using Razer’s mouse fit tool, which is located on their site here.
 This tool will help you find the best mouse for both your hand size and grip type, which will improve comfort and accuracy while using your mouse.
 The page itself also provides information about both grip types and hand sizes, which I will be mentioning often throughout this thread.
 This guide will be split into 8 main sections: 1.
 Introduction 2.
 Productivity Lineup 3.
 Deathadder Family 4.
 Basilisk Family 5.
 Mamba Family 6.
-Naga Family 7.
-Viper Family 8.
+Orochi Family 7.
+Naga Family 8.
+Viper Family 9.
 Conclusion You can view each section, or focus on which you are interested in most.
-Section 1: Introduction to Razer’s Lineup: At the time of writing this guide, Razer has 5 families of gaming mice.
-Each family shares the same shape and general characteristics, however differ with different colours, features, and even different sizes.
-Along with Razer’s 5 families of gaming mice, there are also a couple of individual productivity-based models, which I will also mention in their own section below.
+Section 1: Introduction to Razer’s Lineup: At the time of writing this guide, Razer has 6 families of gaming mice.
+Each family shares the same shape and general characteristics, however differ with different colors, features, and even different sizes.
+Along with Razer’s 6 families of gaming mice, there are also a couple of individual productivity-based models, which I will also mention in their own section below.
 Below, I will run through all 5 families along with the productivity lineup, detailing some important features of all models throughout, with recommendations as to what game genres, hand sizes and grip types are best for each.